Berkey Phoenix PFAS Radiologicals VOC Chlorine Disinfection Byproducts

 Testing Methodology

 Test Protocol: Water samples were spiked with known concentrations of contaminants under controlled laboratory conditions.
 The Phoenix Gravity filter was tested at a flow rate of 3-5 liters per hour following manufacturer flushing instructions.
 Testing followed NSF/ANSI 42 and 53 standards.
+The 1,500-liter sustained PFOA/PFOS test ran on a 50% ON / 50% OFF cycle to simulate household intermittent use.

 Analysis Methods:

-- PFAS: Liquid Chromatography Mass Spectrometry (LCMSMS)
+- PFAS: Liquid Chromatography Triple Quadrupole Mass Spectrometry (LC/MS/MS, electrospray negative mode)

 - Heavy Metals & Radiologicals: Inductively Coupled Plasma Mass Spectrometry (ICPMS)

-- VOCs: Gas Chromatography Mass Spectrometry (GCMSMS)
+- VOCs & DBPs: Gas Chromatography Mass Spectrometry (GCMSMS)

 Challenge Water Properties: